py-why/causal-learn/docs/source/getting_started.rst

 Quick benchmarking
 ^^^^^^^^^^^^

-To help users get a quick sense of running time, we conducted benchmarking for some methods.
+To help users get a quick sense of running time, we conducted benchmarking for several methods.
 We consider datasets with number of variables from {10, 25, 50, 100} and average degree from {2, 3, 4, 5}.
 The sample size is 1000.
 Results are as follows (more results will be updated soon).

 .. list-table:: Running time (s) for PC (Fisher-z test)